Access | ||

 You can communicate with your instructor, teaching assistants, and other students in your class using the Canvas Inbox.
 The Inbox is like a personal email tool within Canvas.

-- Click Inbox in the left-most Global Navigation (the menu in navy blue).
+2. Click Inbox in the left-most Global Navigation.

-- Click the compose (pencil) icon.
+3. Click the pencil icon.
 A Compose Message window will pop up.

-- In the drop-down menu, select the course where you want to send your message.
+4. In the "Course" drop-down, select the course where you want to send your message.

 Tips

-- You can right-click or option-click the Inbox link.
+• You can right-click or option-click the Inbox link to open it in another tab or window.
 This action keeps the Inbox handy while doing other tasks in Canvas.

-- Once a course has concluded, you cannot message anyone in that course using your Inbox.
+• Once a course has concluded, you will no longer be able to message anyone in that course using your Inbox.
 However, you will still be able to see past messages exchanged in the course.

 Submit your Canvas assignments